Millbank Tower

 Millbank Tower is a 119 m skyscraper in the City of Westminster at Millbank, by the River Thames in London, England.
-The tower was constructed in 1963, and has been home to many high-profile political organisations, including the Labour and Conservative parties, and the United Nations.
+The tower was constructed in 1963, and has been home to many high-profile political organisations, including the Labour and Conservative parties, the United Nations and Reform UK.

 History

 The tower was constructed in 1963 for Vickers and was therefore originally known as Vickers House or the Vickers Tower.
 It was designed by Ronald Ward and Partners and built by John Mowlem & Co.
 It is a landmark on the London skyline, standing beside the River Thames, half a mile upstream from the Palace of Westminster.
 The tower has been owned by David and Simon Reuben since 2002, while still being managed by its former owner Tishman Speyer Properties.
 It is a Grade II listed building.
 Until the BT Tower's completion in 1964, Millbank Tower was the tallest building in the United Kingdom.
 The 2003 edition of the Pevsner architectural guide says that the Millbank Tower is "one of the few London office towers to have won affection", and contrasts it with the "boxy structure" of the Shell Tower at Waterloo.

 In 2010, the building was surrounded and occupied by thousands of student protesters who spontaneously branched off from a demonstration called by the National Union of Students, which was campaigning against the Coalition government's increase of tuition fees; Millbank was the location of Conservative Campaign Headquarters at the time.
 The demonstration and occupation helped spawn further student protests that year.